 The reason that such methods were promoted by the muscle merchants of the day was very simple.
 Marketing.
 That is, it was by far easier to convince you, the potential customer, to use “quick, easy, inexpensive” methods than to sell you on the idea that building great strength took time, effort and expensive heavy equipment.

-Listen to to the wise words of Arthur Saxon (Saxon, 1906):
+Listen to the wise words of Arthur Saxon (Saxon, 1906):

 … use heavy ones with fewer repetitions rather than light bells with numerous repetitions.

-With all above being said, Higgin’s starts in his own course with 5 lb. dumbbells, and high reps – 10, 20, and eventually 40 reps!
+With all of the above being said, Higgins starts his own course with 5 lb. dumbbells and high reps—10, 20, and eventually 40 reps!
 Why?
-Let’s not throw the baby away with the water.
+Let’s not throw the baby out with the bathwater.

-Higgins, a big proponent of progressive heat lifting, makes sure to note that light weight/high reps are recommended for out of shape beginners.
+Higgins, a big proponent of progressive heavy lifting, makes sure to note that light weight/high reps are recommended for out-of-shape beginners.
 Higgins says:

 I taught drills of this sort to people who wanted to get the ordinary hygienic benefit from exercise, and I knew that my pupils did derive that benefit.
 But they never got strength or development from the light drills, and I never promised them that they would.
 On the other hand all my pupils who went in for strength and development were successful when I put them at heavy training.